RESET

 Words are powerful and creative, be careful in conversation and thoughts.
 (Phil 4:8) Like mud in a bog, negative thoughts expressed will stick like a curse sucking down hopes into depths of nothingness.

 The Character of God, the Law of the Spirit of Life by which we live through the Plan of Salvation given has an answer to RESET.
 There is wisdom to be found in Scripture, in counsel with believers and in prayer.
 I know from experience that I have dear friends that can help Jim and I bring clarity with their experiences without pumping up false hope nor throwing mud upon a blank canvas while we hold the brush ready to paint a dream.
-We value their council.
+We value their counsel.

 Now, consider Ezekiel 37.